nkhu/colorGame/README.md

 # colorGame
-# pick up one similar but different color on the board
+ pick up one similar but different color on the board
-# awesome game